-ID Strategy Top 5 in 5 Resources Responsible Entities Lead Organization Public Safety PS-1 Develop an effective strategy to incent, encourage the rehab/redevelopment underperforming and vacant properties in downtown. #4 \$\$ Policy Construction Services and Buildings, Planning Department PS-2 Create a fair and balanced code enforcement mechanism to address any unsafe and blighted conditions. #4 Policy Construction Services and Buildings, Planning Department PS-3 Evaluate code enforcement strategies for improving older/derelict hotel properties. #4 \$ Policy Construction Services and Buildings, Police Department, Planning Department PS-4 Consider a range of tools that are available through the State statutes to improve the basic living conditions of rental units (housing and hotel rooms) through a set of minimum standards in areas where the age of the structure and/or substandard living conditions have been identified. #4 \$\$\$ Policy Construction Services and Buildings, Police Department, Planning Department PS-5 Use federal state and local funds, to continue working with New Direction, churches and other service providers to develop a plan to reduce homelessness and related impacts in Myrtle Beach. \$\$ Policy Neighborhood Services Department, Planning Department PS-6 Continue working on CPTED initiatives and explore grant incentives for improvements. #4 \$\$ Police Department, DRC, Planning Department PS-7 Develop a communications plan/strategy to address misconceptions of reality. #4 \$\$ Chamber, DRC, City PS-8 Target the worst performing intersections for significant safety improvements that reduce conflicts, accidents and injuries. #2, #4 \$\$\$ City, Public Works,Police Department
+ID Strategy Top 5 in 5 Resources Responsible Entities Lead Organization Public Public Safety PS-1 Develop an effective strategy to incent, encourage the rehab/redevelopment underperforming and vacant properties in #4 \$\$ Policy Construction Services and Buildings, Planning Department PS-2 Create a fair and balanced code enforcement mechanism to address any unsafe and blighted conditions. #4 Policy Construction Services and Buildings, Planning Department PS-3 Evaluate code enforcement strategies for improving older/derelict hotel properties. #4 \$ Policy Construction Services and Buildings, Police Department, Planning Department PS-4 Consider a range of tools that are available through the State statutes to improve the basic living conditions of rental units (housing and hotel rooms) through a set of minimum standards in areas where the age of the structure and/or substandard living conditions #4 \$\$\$ Policy Construction Services and Buildings, Police Department, Planning Department PS-5 Use federal state and local funds, to continue working with existing organizations and other service providers to develop a plan to reduce homelessness and related impacts in Myrtle Beach.
+As part of this process, explore the creation of a day center. \$\$ Policy Neighborhood Services Department, Planning Department PS-6 Continue working on CPTED initiatives and explore grant incentives for improvements. #4 \$\$ Police Department, MBDRC, Planning Department PS-7 Develop a communications plan/strategy to address misconceptions of reality. #4 \$\$ MBACC, MBDRC, City PS-8 Target the worst performing intersections for significant safety improvements that reduce conflicts, accidents and injuries. #2, #4 \$\$\$ City, Public Works,Police Department